PanchamiVaradaraju/Cyberbullying-detection-in-Social-Media-Comments/readme.md

   a.
 Model: Bert for Sequence Classification was loaded, pre-trained, and configured for 6 output labels.

   b.
 Optimizer: AdamW was used, which is the standard optimizer for BERT.

   c.
-Learning Rate (LR): A small LR of 2e-5 was chosen, as recommended for fine-tuning.
+Scheduler: A get_linear_schedule_with_warmup was used to adjust the LR during training, which helps model stability.

   d.
-Scheduler: A get_linear_schedule_with_warmup was used to adjust the LR during training, which helps model stability.

-  e.
 Epochs: The model was trained for 3 full epochs.
 After epochs is done the model is saved in the path '/content/bert_cyberbullying_model'

 7. Risk Analysis